frankwxu/frankwxu.github.io/index.md

 I am looking for self-motivated students to work on research projects.
 These projects focus on applying Artificial Intelligence to address real-world challenges in the areas of digital forensics and cybersecurity.

 #### Requirments: ####
-- basic programming skills in any one of languages, e.g., Java, C++, Python
+- Basic programming skills in any one of languages, e.g., Java, C++, Python
-- basic concepts on cybersecurity and digital forensics
+- Basic concepts on cybersecurity and digital forensics
 - At least GPA 3.0
+- Self-motivated
+- Task-driven and can complete tasks in a timely manner

 <h3 id="contact">Contact Information</h3>